Setting up a VM as your remote workstation

 IdentityFile "______________________"

-is replaced with the path of the PEM file that you just copied to the clipboard.
-Note that the line begins with two spaces, so that it is “indented” to the same level as the other surrounding lines in the config file.
-Also note the double quotes "
+Where the blank ________ is replaced with the path of the PEM file that you just copied to the clipboard.
+Note that the line of IdentityFile "______________________" begins with two spaces, so that it is indented to the same level as the other two lines (HostName and User) in the config file.
+Also note the double quotes " around the path you fill in.
+An example is shown below, highlighted in the red box:

 If you’re having trouble with this step, ask your course staff for help.